 As not everyone performs their best work from 9 to 5, you could easily make the most out of your day by customizing your routine to fit your natural productivity peaks.

 Depending on the nature of your job, you may be able to divide your time into separate work sessions, where you can make the most out of “burst fire” productivity.
 You can take the time in between to schedule your appointments and other activities.
+The scheduling and automating tasks have become so popular that some industries now have turned to auto-scheduling apps for help.

 This would allow you to recharge your social batteries by leaving the house and interacting with people close to you.